 sexual abuse, addiction & substance use, self-esteem, grief & loss, spirituality, life transitions, relationship issues

-I counsel adults from mindfulness-based, attachment, existential, and cognitive theoretical perspectives.
-I utilize various treatment modalities tailored to your specific needs.
+I counsel adults from mindfulness-based, attachment, existential, emotion focused and somatic theoretical perspectives.
+I am EMDR trained and incorporate this treatment modality when appropriate.
+I utilize various treatment approaches tailored to your specific needs.

 What does this mean to you?

-I meet you where you’re at, and we formulate your goals for therapy together.
+I meet you where you are at, and we formulate your goals for therapy together.